Donough MacCarty, 1st Earl of Clancarty: Viscount Muskerry

 In February 1641, MacCarty's father, aged about 70, died in London during his parliamentary mission.
 He was buried in Westminster Abbey.
 MacCarty succeeded as 2nd Viscount Muskerry.
 He lost his seat in the Commons where he was replaced by Redmond Roche, an uncle by his stepmother.
 As his ailing elder brother had died some time before, the title's special remainder did not need to be invoked.
 In March when Strafford was tried by the English House of Lords, Muskerry gave evidence that Strafford had prevented Irish people from seeing the King.
 When he came back to Dublin, Muskerry took his seat in the Irish House of Lords.

 Irish wars

 Ireland suffered 11 years of war from 1641 to 1652, which can be divided into the Rebellion of 1641, the Confederate Wars, and the Cromwellian Conquest.
-This Eleven Year War in turn forms part of the Wars of the Three Kingdoms, also known as the British Civil Wars.
+This Eleven Year War or Eleven Years War was a theatre of the Wars of the Three Kingdoms, also known as the British Civil Wars.